 Murder suspects won’t be back in court until 2020

-Craig residents William Clive Ellifritz, 26; Brooke L. Forquer, 21; and Skyla Marie Piccolo-Labbs, 23, each face one count of murder in the first degree, a Class 1 felony; one count of aggravated robbery, a Class 3 felony; and one count of conspiracy to commit robbery, a Class 5 felony.
+Craig residents William Clive Ellifritz, 26; Brooke L. Forquer, 21; and Skyla Marie Piccolo-Laabs, 23, each face one count of murder in the first degree, a Class 1 felony; one count of aggravated robbery, a Class 3 felony; and one count of conspiracy to commit robbery, a Class 5 felony.
 They also have been charged with one count of abuse of a corpse, a misdemeanor.

-The suspects, all being held without bond in the Routt Count Jail, appeared via video conference Monday before District Court Chief Judge Michael O’Hara.
+The suspects, all being held without bond in the Routt County Jail, appeared via video conference Monday before District Court Chief Judge Michael O’Hara.
 He advised the three suspects of the charges against them and the maximum penalties, according to court officials.